Grislow/KnowledgeBase/javascript/md/es5.md

 * prototypes can be changed
 * primitive data types have an undefined prototype

-The instanceof operator has more gotchas - make sure to read what mdn has to say on the [topic](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof).
+The instanceof operator has more gotchas - make sure to read what MDN has to say on the [topic](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof).

+A better alternative to type checking with `instanceof` is __duck typing__.
+Duck typing is determing if an object is suitable for a given purpose by checking its properties(not its type).

+In ES6 you can customize how classes handle the `instanceof` operator making it work like duck typing.

 ``` javascript
 function Person(name) {